Gary Lachman: With Blondie

-Musical career
+Music career after Blondie

-Lachman joined Blondie in spring 1975 after original bassist Fred Smith left to join Television amid founding bassist Richard Hell's departure.
-He wrote the music to the band's first single, "X-Offender", and popularized the band's sixties-retro look.
-In 1977, he left the group to form his own band and was replaced by Nigel Harrison, just as Blondie were starting to gain recognition.
-His song "(I'm Always Touched by Your) Presence, Dear" was a UK top ten hit in 1978, and was subsequently recorded by Tracey Ullman and Annie Lennox.
+In 1977 he left the group to form his own band and was replaced by Nigel Harrison, just as Blondie were starting to gain recognition.
+He was replaced by Frank Infante.
+Blondie afterwards recorded a song Lachman wrote, "(I'm Always Touched by Your) Presence, Dear", which was a UK top ten hit in 1978, and was subsequently recorded by Tracey Ullman and Annie Lennox.
+The song received three gold records.
+It is about the telepathic connection Lachman believed he had with his then girlfriend Lisa Jane Persky.

-After Blondie, Lachman moved to Los Angeles and in 1978 released a single, "The First One" backed with "Tomorrow Belongs to You" on Beat Records.
+After Blondie, Lachman moved to Los Angeles and in 1978 released a few singles, including "I Like Girls" and "The First One" backed with "Tomorrow Belongs to You" on Beat Records.
 Shortly after this, he formed The Know, with Joel Turrisi and Richard d'Andrea who were the first band to play the infamous Madame Wong's Chinese restaurant-turned-new wave venue.
 (Lachman's claim to this distinction has been verified by several eyewitnesses.)
 After a year and a half, Turrisi left the band and was replaced by drummer John McGarvey.
 In 1980, The Know released a single "I Like Girls" backed with "Dreams" on Planet Records and were the only bi-coastal US power pop band, developing large followings in New York and Los Angeles.
 Failing to secure an album deal, he disbanded The Know and in 1981 played guitar with Iggy Pop.

-In 1996, after moving to London, he was asked to participate in the Blondie reunion; in November of that year, he recorded one of his songs, "Amor Fati", with Blondie, for their comeback album, No Exit.
-However the song was not included on the album when released in 1999.

-In 1997, he performed with Blondie at several major festival concerts in the US.
-However, he did not remain with Blondie throughout the making of their comeback album.
-Back in London, Lachman worked with former X-Ray Spex saxophonist Lora Logic.

-Valentine formed Fire Escape in 1998 with violinist Ruth Vaughn.
-The band performed songs he had written for the Blondie reunion album but had not been used due to the band ultimately excluding him from the recording process and the reunion tour.
-Fire Escape released an EP to little fanfare and went on a permanent hiatus after two years.